promise-authentication/promise_authentication/app/views/about/_rules.md

 The purpose of the association is to run and develop promiseauthentication.org.

+promiseauthentication.org is an identity provider offering global single sign-on (SSO) to users.

-The association is committed to run promiseauthentication.org in a way that will not compromise users privacy.
+The association is committed to run promiseauthentication.org in a way that will never compromise users privacy.

+promiseauthentication.org must be run in a way that allows users to decentralize authentication.
+This means keeping the source code open source, and being in compliance with the Promise Protocol.

 ## §2 Members

-Membership of the association requires ownership of a domain that is active as relying party on promiseauthentication.org.
+Membership of the association requires ownership of a domain that is active as a relying party on promiseauthentication.org.

 ## §3 Exclusion